ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/architecture/APIC-HA-Architectures.md

 #### Namespace & Operators
 - Create a namespace, for example, `apigw2`
   >***Note***: Follow your naming conventions. `apigw2` is just an example.
-- Install the *IBM API Connect* operator
+- Install the *IBM API Connect* operator in `apigw2`
   - Subscribe to the same channel as the parent APIC in DC1

 #### Common Issuers & Gateway Secrets
 Follow steps in [Installing the Gateway subsystem](https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=environments-installing-gateway-subsystem) section **Before you begin**.